 Firstly, you will need to identify possible options and try to figure out what it is your staff needs.
 Consulting at an early stage will help to uncover individual needs and interests and help anticipate difficulties.

-Ask your employees what they want.
+Ask your employees what they want from a flexible work policy.
 Conduct surveys and/or focus groups and encourage informal discussions.
 If your colleagues know that their opinions matter, they may suggest innovative options that are not in general use but may be just right for your organization or a particular work unit.
 Involving your team also helps to get them on board with the program.

 Don’t be afraid to reach out for advice and comments from other organizations, clients and board members.
 People love to expose what worked particularly well for them, be it a progressive and complex remote work arrangement or just a simple trick.
 For instance, in our company, we moved all of our longer meetings after 2 PM in the afternoon as they used to take a lot of time in the mornings.
 We later found this is actually a common problem with IT companies especially since there is a tendency to introduce daily morning stand up meetings that can quickly get out of hand and last till noon.
 Our colleagues from different companies loved our simple rule of moving every meeting after 2 PM.